danbev/learning-nodejs/README.md

 We can find the implementation of this in `deps/v8/src/libplatform/default-platform.cc`.
-The call is the same as was used in the hello_world example except here the size of the thread pool is being passed in and in the hello_world the nog arguments method was called.
+The call is the same as was used in the hello_world example except here the size of the thread pool is being passed in and in the hello_world the no arguments method was called.
 I only skimmed this part when I was working through that example so it might be good to figure out what is going on here.
 An instance of DefaultPlatform is created and then its SetThreadPoolSize method is called with v8_thread_pool_size.
 When the size is not given it will default to `p SysInfo::NumberOfProcessors()`.